Back to Top

 While I was not a sponsor of this bill, I worked with the bill sponsor to change the original language to the language contained in bill title above.
 This bill passed both the House and the Senate and was signed by the Governor on 8/5/15.

-From the 2014 Short Session:
+Report on the 2014 Short Legislative Session

-From the 2013 Long Session:
+Report on the 2013 Long Legislative Session

 Paid for By Davis for NC House